-Activity Date Mode of Outreach Description of Activities Social Media, Civic Campus Message Board.
+Activity Date Mode of Outreach Description of Activities On-Going Social Media, Civic Campus Message Board.
 Email, Pacific Pulse Newsletter The City of Pacific began an Adopt-A Drain program.
 A short video was created and placed on social media and the City web page.
 The electronic reader board at City Hall has informed the residence of the program and directed them to the web page for additional details.
-Adopt-A-Drain Program - City of Pacific, WA u u The City of Pacific celebrates Earth Day on a Saturday close to April 23rd.
+Adopt-A-Drain Program - City of Pacific, WA April 22, 2023 First Advertisement on Facebook was March 20, 2023 Social Media, Civic Campus Message Board, Email, Pacific Pulse Newsletter The City of Pacific celebrates Earth Day on a Saturday close to April 23rd.
 Citizens of all ages are invited to attend and participate.
 The goal of this activity is to educate citizens to dispose of wastes properly to reduce the impact to the surface water.
 Citizens are provided literature on proper waste disposal methods; natural gardening methods; proper car washing; pet waste cleanup; etc. These appear to be successful as the vegetation growth at storm outfalls is no different than the vegetation growth at other areas near ditches and streams.
 Due to Covid19, we will attempt a "Social Distance" form of our usual plan.
 Residents are invited to celebrate this day as we always have collecting debris from streets and waterways and bring trash to City Hall for disposal.
-July 8-10, 2022 Social Media Reader Board Pacific Pulse Pacific Days - • The City utilizes games to educate the public about the water cycle, and other related stormwater activities.
-Newsletter • Staff provide literature to stakeholders on a variety of